 Theodent Classic Toothpaste

-Theodent Classic Toothpaste - This is my favourite non-toxic toothpaste.
-It's fluoride free and uses an ingredient called Rennou instead (which actually comes from chocolate!).
+This is my top pick when it comes to non-toxic toothpaste.
+Instead of fluoride it's made with an ingredient called Rennou instead (which actually comes from chocolate!).
 Rennou, is a blend of theobromine, calcium, and phosphate in a proprietary formula designed to maximize enamel remineralization.

-This toothpaste is clinically proven to remineralize tooth enamel more effectively than fluoride-based toothpastes.
+Why I love this toothpaste: This toothpaste is clinically proven to remineralize tooth enamel more effectively than fluoride-based toothpastes.
 It also has whitening properties and comes in a mint flavour which tastes really good.
+It also foams like traditional toothpastes which I really like.
 When I started seeing a holistic dentist this was the toothpaste he recommended and I have been a fan ever since.

 Size: 3.4 ounces; 96.4 grams